ARGOeu/argo-monitoring/website/docs/monitoring_library/introduction.md

 ### Getting flapping trends

-One cat get a list of flapping trends under a specific report with respect to endpoint groups, services, endpoints, or metrics by running
+[This example](https://github.com/ARGOeu/argo-mon-library/blob/main/examples/get_metric_results.py) prints out a list of flapping trends with respect to endpoint groups, services, endpoints, or metrics, for a specific report.

+#### Running the example in the terminal (Bash)

+To test it, you may run the example against the development instance of the service by navigating to the installation's `examples` folder and executing

 ```bash
 python3 ./examples/get_flapping_trends.py --host api.devel.mon.argo.grnet.gr --api-key ~/mon.key -f --report REPORTNAME --type FLAPTYPE --start-date YYYY-MM-DD --end-date YYYY-MM-DD